sirehna/xdyn/README.md

 (c) 2015-2018 [SIREHNA](http://www.sirehna.com/) & [Naval Group](https://www.naval-group.com/en/) for all subsequent versions.

+**Disclaimer**: This documentation was written for a French project, with French participants, therefore it is in French.
+It will be translated eventually.
+Also, please note that it is still a work-in-progress and, as such, can be incomplete.
+Despite our best efforts, inaccuracies may remain.
+However, the documentation will continue to evolve as new developments on X-DYN are on-going.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your